Minor or Cross-Currency Pairs

 EURJPY INFORMATION

-EURJPY or else the ‘Euppy’ or ‘Yuppy’ is a very popular Forex minor based on the vast economic size of the European and the Japanese economies.
+EUR/JPY, also known as the ‘Euppy’ or ‘Yuppy’, is a very popular Forex minor due to the significant economic size of both the European and Japanese economies.

 ■ (↑) Historical High: 402.49 (1975)